JohnWang42/joomla-template/README.md

 * `grunt init` will upload everything.

-* `grunt min` just minifies all js and css files in their respective directories
+* `grunt min` Compiles Sass files, minifies all js and css files in their respective directories

 ### Responsive Image Loading ###
 `<img>` tags that are desktop or mobile specific can be loaded responsively using the `data-src` attribute in place of the `src` attribute.
 Use the classes `mobile-only` or `desktop-only` to specify when this should show up.
 This helps to ease the total size of the page load.